 ○ the Realm of Christ

 c.
 Reminder: this charismatic concept of being “in Christ,” and the related terms, is speaking to a false unity that is connecting people to the spirit of the antichrist.
-Furthermore, the “Christ” they are interacting with through their meditative states (that they call “prayer”) is a demonic being that is masquerading as “Jesus.”
-See also: Lucifer’s Hierarchy, Structure, and Purpose.
+Furthermore, the “Christ” they are interacting with through their meditative states (that they call “prayer,” sometimes “contemplative prayer”) is a demonic being that is masquerading as “Jesus.”
+See Carolyn’s article: Lucifer’s Hierarchy, Structure, and Purpose.
+See also Loren’s article on this website: “Meditation and Yoga: A Deeper Look into Occult Practices that are Deceiving Christians Today.”

 a.
 Used in the context of using human intelligence/understanding to unlock or understand what is considered to be the “mysteries of God.”